deltachat/deltachat-pages/en/contribute.md

 - [Delta Chat repositories](https://github.com/deltachat/) where you can find the code for DeltaChat apps and this web site.

+- Other links can be found in the [cosmos](https://cosmos.delta.chat)

 # Translations and Bug Reports

 - [Translations on Transifex](https://www.transifex.com/delta-chat/public/)